MayFly-AI/manual/demos/ORB_SLAM3/index.md

 git clone https://github.com/MayFly-AI/ORB_SLAM3_pybind11.git
 ```

 Install Pangolin in a separate place.
 ORB-SLAM3 cmake will locate it.
+Follow the instructions [here](https://github.com/stevenlovegrove/Pangolin).

 We use C++14 compatible compiler (we are using Ubuntu 22.04).
 To build ORB-SLAM3, do:
 ```bash